-The Scientific Data Administrative Measures set out a series of obligations applicable to research institutions, higher education institutions, commercial research agencies and other enterprises (collectively "Research Institutions") as well as individual researchers, namely:
+The Scientific Data Administrative Measures set out a series of obligations applicable to research institutions, higher education institutions, commercial research agencies, and other enterprises (collectively Research Institutions) as well as individual researchers, namely:

-Submission of scientific data to a scientific data center operated by a MOST-designated entity.
-Research Institutions must submit scientific data generated from Chinese government-funded technology programs ("Government Programs") to the relevant scientific data center.
+• Submission of scientific data to a scientific data center operated by a MOST-designated entity.
+Research Institutions must submit scientific data generated from Chinese government-funded technology programs (Government Programs) to the relevant scientific data center.
 The scientific data center is a new agency introduced by the Scientific Data Administrative Measures, which will be formed and operated by a MOST-entrusted entity.

-- Research Institutions must submit any scientific data generated from non-Government Programs ("Private Programs") to the relevant scientific data center in accordance with the relevant provisions if the data concerns state secrets, national security or the social and public interest, but they are encouraged to submit other scientific data generated from Private Programs to the relevant scientific data center too.
-Trade secrets are not carved out of data that has to be disclosed where the data also constitutes state secrets or concerns national security or the social and public interest, although there is a provision stating that scientific data involving state secrets, national security, the social and public interest and personal privacy must not be made public, a review, presumably by MOST, will be carried out and the scope of access minimized.
-This still means the Chinese government will be able to access scientific data generated by private programs containing trade secrets where the data also relates to state secrets, national security or the social and public interest where there is a duty on private programs to disclose.
-The concern here is that it is the MOST entity that will make a decision whether or not to publish on the basis of its assessment and has the power to publish data containing trade secrets.
-Presumably the onus will be on Private Programs to identity trade secrets in submitted data. - Perhaps the most troubling of all the provisions in the Scientific Data Administrative Measures is Article 24, which states that: "where government policy making, public safety, construction of national defense, environmental protection, fire prevention and control, public benefit scientific research and so forth need to use scientific data, legal persons must provide the same without charge; where it is truly necessary to charge, the fee charging scale must be based on the legally stipulated procedures and the non-profit-making principle to fix a reasonable scale, and make the same public and accept supervision".
-This is contrasted to the position on where scientific data is needed for business activities, where the parties must sign a services contract for consideration.
+- Research Institutions must submit any • scientific data generated from non-Government Programs (Private Programs) to the relevant scientific data center in accordance with the relevant provisions if the data concerns state secrets, national security, or the social and public interest, but they are encouraged to submit other scientific data generated from Private Programs to the relevant scientific data center too.
+Trade secrets are not carved out of data that has to be disclosed where the data also constitutes state secrets or concerns national security or the social and public interest.
+However, as will be seen below, the MOST-entrusted entity will make a decision whether or not to publish on the basis of its assessment of whether the data contains trade secrets or personal information.
+Presumably the onus will be on Private Programs to identify trade secrets in submitted data. - Perhaps the most troubling of all the provisions in the Scientific Data Administrative Measures is Article 24, which states that: "where government policy making, public safety, construction of national defense, environmental protection, fire prevention and control, public benefit scientific research and so forth need to use scientific data, legal persons must provide the same without charge; where it is truly necessary to charge, the fee charging scale must be based on the legally stipulated procedures and the non-profit-making principle to fix a reasonable scale, and make the same public and accept supervision."
+This is contrasted to the position where scientific data is needed for business activities, where the parties must sign a services contract for consideration. - Submission of scientific data before publishing a thesis in a foreign journal.
+In cases where scientific data is generated through Chinese Government Programs, the author of the thesis must submit relevant scientific data to his/her working institution before publishing a thesis using the scientific data in a foreign journal.

-- Submission of scientific data before publishing a thesis in a foreign journal.
-In cases where scientific data is generated through Chinese Government Programs, the author of the thesis must submit relevant scientific data to his/her working institution before publishing a thesis using the scientific data in a foreign journal. - Establishment of a data storage system.
-Research Institutions must establish a scientific data retention system, and be equipped with facilities necessary for data retention, management, service and security. - Classification of scientific data.
+- Establishment of a data storage system.
+Research Institutions must establish a scientific data retention system and be equipped with facilities necessary for data retention, management, service, and security. - Classification of scientific data.
 Research Institutions must classify scientific data, determining the security level, secrecy period, access conditions, access scope, and relevant evaluation procedures.

-How to ensure open access to Scientific Data?
+How to ensure open access to scientific data?